Miami Asset Forfeiture Attorney

 Yes.
 Asset forfeiture proceedings are legal proceedings that require due process.
 These proceedings can be complex and detailed.
 The person whose assets are sought to be forfeited can retain counsel and fight back.
 When retaining an attorney, the major issue for a client to consider is the litigation and trial experience of that lawyer.

 Forfeiture proceedings are detailed and complex.
 These hearings are also adversarial and contentious in nature.
 The lawyer for the police departments is going to want to keep your money.
 You have to be prepared to litigate and stand up for yourself in court.
-Our firm has a depth of experience in litigating and winning forfeiture proceedings.
+Kirlew Law Firm has a depth of experience in litigating and winning forfeiture proceedings, contact us today and see how we can help you reclaim your assets.